I have had hundreds of these conversations with investors over 30 years, so it was high time I looked a little closer at some financial market truths.

 Having a plan that is refreshed each year keeps everything up to date and on track.
 If your time horizon is right, your spending is in control and you are clear about your destination, you can weather any storm.
 When things change in your life, the plan changes.
 When long-term investors are on plan, and stand strong in the face of uncertainty, the results can be superb.

 When things get hot in investment markets its sometimes hard not to be sucked into the feelings of uncertainty, loss and fear.
 The one thing you can control is your behaviour and your responses to the news.
-If in doubt, check Truth 1 and remind yourself that market uncertainty (sometimes the extreme type), isn’t that unusual.
+If in doubt, check Truth 1 and remind yourself of the financial market truth, that market uncertainty (sometimes the extreme type), isn’t that unusual.

 If you are still in doubt, check Truth 2 and remind yourself that you have a plan, built on evidence-based principles that is updated regularly and designed to get you through.